TrainOn-Inc/capacitor-clerk-native/README.md

 # capacitor-clerk-native

-A Capacitor plugin for native Clerk authentication on iOS and Android using the bridge pattern to seamlessly integrate Clerk's native SDKs with CocoaPods/Gradle-based Capacitor plugins.
+A Capacitor plugin for native Clerk authentication on iOS and Android using the bridge pattern to seamlessly integrate Clerk's native SDKs with CocoaPods/Gradle-based Capacitor plugins!

 ## The Problem This Solves